-ECSE 450 Survey of ECSE: Typical & Atypical Development 3 Semester Credit Hours Prerequisite: ED 210 best practices, this course focuses on the whole child as well as on families and professionals working as a team.
+ECSE 450 Survey of ECSE: Typical & Atypical Development 3 Semester Credit Hours Prerequisite: ED 210

+This seminar course is a broad overview of the field of early childhood special education.
+Research suggests that early childhood is perhaps the most crucial formative time in a child's life.
+Drawing upon theory, research, and best practices, this course focuses on the whole child as well as on families and professionals working as a team.
 Emphasizing cultural diversity, service coordination and empowerment of families, multiple strategies for successful intervention will be examined and practiced.
 A major goal of the course is to integrate theory with practice, using learning centers and portfolio assessments to actively involve the participant in the process of early childhood special education.